Weibel Scientific: History

 Weibel Scientific can trace its origins back to the establishment of Danish electronics company M. P. Weibel in 1936.
-It was originally named after its founder, Marius Peter Weibel, and has been a technology-orientated firm even in its early years.
-1977 was a year of significant change for Weibel, as the Weibel family decided to divest themselves of involvement in the business; the firm's general manager, Erik Tingleff Larsen, established the firm as Weibel Scientific during this same year.
+It was originally named after its founder, Marius Peter Weibel, and has been a technology-oriented firm even in its early years.
+1977 was a year of significant change for Weibel, as the Weibel family decided to divest the business; and the firm's general manager, Erik Tingleff Larsen, established the firm as Weibel Scientific during this same year.

 During the late 1970s and 1980s, Weibel Scientific progressively wound down its previous primary business activity of manufacturing optical detectors, opting to focus its resources on the development of radar systems.
 In response to international demands for the company's product, management decided to expand the firm beyond Denmark's borders.
 Accordingly, in 1989, a new German subsidiary, Weibel GmbH, was established; during 1993, the US-based Weibel Equipment Inc. was founded to explore business opportunities in the North American market.

 During 2002, Erik Tingleff Larsen stepped back from Weibel Scientific’s day-to-day management, Peder R. Pedersen having become the firm's CEO and President.
 Larsen has been the firm's sole shareholder, as well as the chairman of the board, for many years.
-In terms of its corporate structure, Weibel Scientific is organised as a privately-owned, independently-operated corporation.
+In terms of its corporate structure, Weibel Scientific is organised as a privately owned, independently operated corporation.

 For decades, the company has marketed its products for purposes such as missile defense systems, and has sold thousands of radar units in the United States alone.
 The American space organisation NASA has been a long term customer of Weibel, the firm's radar systems have been used to detect debris coming off the Space Shuttle during its launch phase.